 - Preserve EXIF/XMP data - Some images contain information on them, such as the date the shot was taken (if it is a photo), information about the photographer, or comments.
 Enabling this option will preserve this information.
 However, the size of the optimized image will be increased.

-- Create WebP Versions - WebP is an image format developed Google which incorporates both lossy and lossless compression methods to optimize images and reduce their size, providing faster loading speeds for websites.
+- Create WebP Versions - WebP is an image format developed by Google that incorporates both lossy and lossless compression methods to optimize images and reduce their size, providing faster loading speeds for websites.
 Using it is up to personal preference, but online studies have shown that files with the WebP format image have a 30% reduction in size when compared to jpg or png.
 If you have a lot of images, getting a 30% overall size reduction can show really promising results when it comes to loading speed.
 The only downside would be the fact that WebP is not supported by some of the browsers out there.
 However, LSCache is so amazing that it will simply use the original images should such a browser user visits a site utilizing WebP.

 - Image WebP Replacement - The default option here is “OFF”.
 If you decide to use WebP, then turn it “ON”.

-- WebP Attribute To Replace - This is a very flexible option that will give you control over which formats are effected by WebP.
+- WebP Attribute To Replace - This is a very flexible option that will give you control over which formats are affected by WebP.
 Please use the content box to manipulate this and remove/add more file types that will be converted to WebP.

 - WebP For Extra srcset - If you are using custom codes on your site, which include “srcset” elements and you want them to benefit from WebP, then please, turn this option “ON”, otherwise, keep it “OFF”.